miltonjginebra/Simple-Pixel-Art-Editor/README.md

 [Simple Pixel Editor](http://simple-pixel-art-editor.s3-website-us-east-1.amazonaws.com/)

+# Limitations

+1) Right now the grid size is fixed, will add an option to change grid size in the future.

 # Known bugs

 1) "Maximum call stack size exceeded" when running development mode and using fill twice in a row.